IQSS/dataverse-client-javascript/README.md

 The integration testing environment is implemented with Test Containers and Docker Compose.
 The environment uses different environment variables, defined in a .env file, available in the _test/integration/environment_ folder.

 These environment variables can be updated as needed for integration testing.
-For example, we can specify the Dataverse image tag, corresponding to the Dataverse branch to test, through the DATAVERSE_BRANCH_NAME variable.
+For example, we can specify the Dataverse image registry and tag, to point to the particular Dataverse image to test.

 ### Run test coverage